SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-installation.md

 title: Get Started
 date: 2019-11-28T14:11:13.000Z
 ---
-So, you want to use Decanter in your project?
+<p clas="su-intro-text">So, you want to use Decanter in your project?
 Good choice!
-Here are a couple of options on how to integrate Decanter with your work.
+Here are a couple of options on how to integrate Decanter with your work.</p>

 ## I just need the static assets